 The severe shortage of human and medical resources in the Gaza Strip, combined with the overwhelming number of injured, forced doctors to make difficult decisions, including performing amputations on cases that could have been treated surgically.
 Reconstructive surgeries require specialized postoperative care, prolonged hospital stays, and an adequate number of qualified staff, which were unavailable.
 Consequently, amputation has become a more feasible solution despite it devastating consequences.
-This crisis led to an increase in disability rates, which could have been avoided with access to comprehensive medical care4.
+This crisis led to an increase in disability rates, which could have been avoided with access to comprehensive medical care.

 Amid the collapse of the healthcare system, hundreds of injured, who sustained severe limb injuries, underwent amputations performed by non-specialized medical staff due to the severe shortage of orthopedic surgeons and trained surgical teams.
 Additionally, doctors from other specialties were forced to perform these surgeries.
 In some cases, amputations and sterilization of the amputated limb were performed without anesthesia due to the lack of medical supplies and the immense pressure on the healthcare system.
 Many surgeries were performed under unproper conditions, leading to serious complications such as short residual limbs or improper bone cuts, which impair prosthetic fitting and comfort.
-These issues contribute to significant postoperative challenges: many patients find their prostheses ill-fitting and uncomfortable, leading to non-compliance with prosthetic use and reducing their mobility and quality of life.5 Additionally, the growing need for several surgeries, amid the influx of large numbers of wounded and the collapse of the healthcare system, delays treatment and disrupts the medical care provided to the injured.
+These issues contribute to significant postoperative challenges: many patients find their prostheses ill-fitting and uncomfortable, leading to non-compliance with prosthetic use and reducing their mobility and quality of life.
+Additionally, the growing need for several surgeries, amid the influx of large numbers of wounded and the collapse of the healthcare system, delays treatment and disrupts the medical care provided to the injured.
 The continuous displacement also hinders medical follow-up, causing serious complications such as fibrosis, muscle contractures, chronic infections, and increasing the risk of long-term disability.
-Without timely, advanced treatment and structured rehabilitation, future interventions become complicated, and the likelihood of full recovery
+Without timely, advanced treatment and structured rehabilitation, future interventions become complicated, and the likelihood of full recovery decreases.
+Furthermore, the shortage of medical supplies, continuous displacement, and limited access to advanced care force many injuries to heal without proper intervention, known as "natural history" healing.

-2 Health Sector Emergency Report for the 433rd day of the aggression - Wednesday, 11 December 2024, p.
-2.

-3 Government Media Office, Press Release No. (734) issued by the Government Media Office in Gaza, on 21 January 2025. https://t.me/s/mediagovps

-4 Almigdad, A. (2025).
+- 2. Health Sector Emergency Report for the 433rd day of the aggression Wednesday, 11 December 2024, p.
+2. - 3.
+Government Media Office, Press Release No. (734) issued by the Government Media Office in Gaza, on 21 January 2025. https://t.me/s/mediagovps - 4.
+Almigdad, A. (2025).
 Orthopedic War-Related Injuries in Gaza: In-Depth Insights from within the Strip.
-European Journal of Medical and Health Sciences, 7(1), p.18.

-5 An interview with Dr. Raed Jihad Abu Shamala, orthopedic physician at Al-Aqsa Martyrs Hospital, on 12 March 2025.

-6 Ibid, Orthopedic War-Related Injuries in Gaza, p.19.
+European Journal of Medical and Health Sciences, 7(1), p.18. - 5.
+An interview with Dr. Raed Jihad Abu Shamala, orthopedic physician at Al-Aqsa Martyrs Hospital, on 12 March 2025. - 6.
+Ibid, Orthopedic War-Related Injuries in Gaza, p.19. - 7.
+Ibid, p.20.